 culture.
 I see further down the line where we are a 30-person dynamo that most

 mid-sized companies would be crazy not to do business with.

 work to justify it in the Fractional CISO company culture framework.
 I don’t

-have a Netflixian culture document, yet.
+Netflixian culture document, yet.
 But it is on my to-do list!

 Minor Cybersecurity Interlude

 cybersecurity in a business blog post but it is the subject matter of our

 business.
 Some of the biggest security challenges we’ve found is right sizing